 The Board of Education is committed to see that Jordan School District records are managed in an efficient, responsible manner.
 Therefore, the Board delegates to the Administration responsibility for establishing criteria for maintaining, classifying, preserving, accessing, and destroying district records in compliance with the Government Records Access and Management Act (GRAMA), Utah Code §63-2-701, annotated 1991.

 Records shall be defined as written or electronic records that are owned and maintained by the District.
-The District Records Policy shall be implemented according to the following guidelines:
+The District Records Policy shall be implemented according to the following administrative policy provisions:

 - Records Management